CrazyRedMachine/LUFAHybridFightstick/README.md

 Because the neogeo pad 2 doesn't have a home button, I also added some code so that holding start+select during more than 1 second presses the home button.
 You can customize the delay with #define HOME_DELAY 1000 in the .ino file.

+### SOCD Cleaning

+When simultaneous opposite cardinal direction (SOCD) inputs are detected, the default resolution follows the standard hitbox-style setup: LEFT + RIGHT = NEUTRAL and UP + DOWN = UP.

+SOCD configuration can be enabled with `ENABLE_SOCD_CONFIG`.
+This allows the x (LEFT/RIGHT) and y (UP/DOWN) axes to each have their own SOCD mode.
+These options are stored in persistent memory.

+Changes are performed by holding down input directions corresponding to your desired setup and then pressing the SOCD configuration button combination, which is set to L3+R3 by default.

+- If no buttons are held down, simultaneous inputs output neutral.
+This is the default L+R behavior for hitbox-style controllers.
+- If one button is held down, that button will take priority when simultaneous inputs are made.
+This is the default U+D behavior for hitbox-style controllers — when both are held down, UP always has priority.
+- If both buttons are held down, the last input will take priority.
+(Also known as second input priority.)

+For example, to set the SOCD configuration to the default hitbox-style setup:
+- Release all directional inputs, hold UP, and press the SOCD configuration button combination.

+To make all SOCDs resolve to neutral:
+- Release all directional inputs and press the config button.

+To enable last input priority on both axes:
+- Press and hold all directional inputs, and then press the config button.

 ## Building Instructions

 - Download Arduino IDE,